NES8305 : Biotechnology: Advanced Topics

 Outline Of Syllabus

-The module includes the following topics:
+The module covers the following:

-•Design and assembly of gene constructs,
+• Design and assembly of gene constructs,

-•Design and assembly of synthetic genomes,
+• Design and assembly of synthetic genomes,

-•Methods and applications of statistical Design of Experiments in biotechnology,
+• Methods and applications of statistical Design of Experiments in biotechnology,

-•Methods and applications of mathematical modelling in biotechnology.
+• Methods and applications of mathematical modelling in biotechnology.

 Teaching Methods